ju-lewis/Notes/CRIM20007/Workshops.md

 ## Actor-network Theory
+Viewing harm as a product of a *network*.
+It asks us to analyse harm as an outcome of user, technology, and designer influencing each other.

 - **Agency**
 	- Human and non-human actors are assigned agency and are both complicit
 	- Objects have a crucial function, but they also interact with humans and with other non-humans.
 Things are more than 'commodities'